Skip Navigation

 Annotation: This document describes the Virtual Dental Home, a system that combines technological advances with work force innovations to bring oral health care to children where they already spend time, such as at schools and Head Start sites.
 Topics include barriers to accessing oral health care among children in California, how the system works, client satisfaction and quality of care, and economic benefits.
 The document also provides information about efforts to advance state policy changes and educate stakeholders about how they can implement the Virtual Dental Home in their communities.

-Keywords: Access to health care, California, Children, Dental care, Medical home, Model programs, Oral health, Policy development, Statewide planning, Sustainability, Systems development, Technology, Work force
+Keywords: Access to health care, California, Children, Medical home, Model programs, Oral health, Oral health care, Policy development, Statewide planning, Sustainability, Systems development, Technology, Work force

 Josiah Macy, Jr. Foundation.
 2015.
 Enhancing health professions education through technology: Building a continuously learning health system.
 New York, NY: Josiah Macy, Jr. Foundation, 15 pp.